Real Estate in Philippines

 If you are thinking about moving to Philippines, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost to build or purchase a home here in the Philippines overlooking the South China Sea is a small fraction of what the cost would have been in the San Diego area where we used to live.
 The lot is one half acre and we paid $1,800 USD.
-The same size lot on the ocean in San Diego, California would cost over one million USD," said one person in Isabel.
+The same size lot on the ocean in San Diego, California would cost over one million USD," remarked one member in Isabel.

 Should I buy or rent a home in Philippines?